Helliarc/dpptest/README.md

-# NewProject
+# DPP Foundation Code
-Custom default directory structure of a new C++ Project.
-Clone when starting new project.
+Custom default directory structure of a new DPP Project.